 Also in middle and late childhood, children begin to understand that a single situation or event can lead to the experience of multiple, mixed emotions.
 For example, older children understand that a farewell party for a friend who leaves for college can be a sad and tragic event for a child and his brother.
 This ability potential emerges with cognitive ability, understanding multiple aspects of a situation.

-Children can learn the rules of the mental display as they progress through middle and late childhood.
+Children can learn the rules of mental display as they progress through middle and late childhood.
 For example, a child may feel upset when his friend or family member gives him an unwanted gift, even though he learns to look happy.
 The use of display rules increases as children begin to consider the impact their actions may have on others.

 Display rules are used judiciously and the probability of stressing a negative emotion depends on a variety of factors, including the baby’s gender, the potential recipient of the expression, the specific context, and the child’s cultural milieu.

 A wide variety of self-regulation skills is demonstrated by children ages seven to eleven.
-Factors that influence their emotion management decisions include emotions of the individuals involved, relationships, age, and gender.
+Factors that influence their emotion management decisions include the emotions of the individuals involved, relationships, age, and gender.

 Children develop a set of expectations that result from different people.
 Parents can handle some emotions better than peers who may upset or annoy them.

-As children age school to deal with their emotions and the people involved with them, they develop social skills.
+As children age in school to deal with their emotions and the people involved with them, they develop social skills.
 How they perceive that they compare to their peers, then they maintain confidentiality and are capable of mastering skills or feeling inferior and unsuccessful.

 Their self-esteem is influenced by how they affect others.
 If their performance does not match their personal desires, they are likely to feel inferior and inadequate.
 A condition that threatens to expose their inadequacy may cause concern.
 If children believe in themselves and their abilities, they can have stable, positive self-esteem